PaddlePaddle/FastDeploy/docs/optimal_deployment/ERNIE-4.5-VL-28B-A3B-Paddle.md

 > **gpu-memory-utilization**
 - **Parameter**: `--gpu-memory-utilization`
 - **Usage**: Controls the available GPU memory allocated for FastDeploy service initialization, with a default value of 0.9 (reserving 10% of GPU memory as buffer).
-- **Recommendation**: It is recommended to set it to 0.9 on Nvidia Ampere GPUs, and to 0.8–0.9 on Hopper GPUs.
+- **Recommendation**: It is recommended to set it to 0.9 (default).
 If you encounter an out-of-memory error during service stress testing, you can try lowering this value.

 > **kv-cache-ratio**
 - **Parameter**: `--kv-cache-ratio`